toolleeo/cli-apps/README.md

 * [Basta!](https://www.kylheku.com/cgit/basta/about/) - A small amount of GNU Bash code that maintains a scroll-protected status line at the bottom of the terminal.
 * [geometry](https://github.com/geometry-zsh/geometry) - A minimalistic, fully customizable Zsh prompt theme with support for asynchronous functions.
 * [Liquid Prompt](https://github.com/liquidprompt/liquidprompt) - Carefully designed prompt with useful information to show changes when it changes, saving time and frustration, and to show meaninful information with minimal visual clutter.
-* [Oh My Posh](https://ohmyposh.dev) - From their README: "The most customisable and low-latency cross platform/shell prompt renderer"
+* [Oh My Posh](https://ohmyposh.dev) - From their README: "The most customisable and low-latency cross platform/shell prompt renderer".
 * [Polus](https://github.com/rashed145/polus-bash-theme) - A fast, lightweight and modern Bash prompt theme written in 100 lines of Bash code.
 * [Polyglot Prompt](https://github.com/agkozak/polyglot) - A dynamic prompt for `zsh`, `bash`, `ksh93`, `mksh`, `pdksh`, `oksh`, `dash`, `yash`, `busybox ash`, and `osh` that uses basic ASCII symbols (and color, when possible).
 * [Powerlevel10k](https://github.com/romkatv/powerlevel10k) - A theme for Zsh.
 It emphasizes speed, flexibility and out-of-the-box experience.